spyder-ide/spyder-docs/doc/panes/ipythonconsole.rst

 Options menu
 ============

-The options menu allows you to inspect your current environment variables (:guilabel:`Show environment variables`), and the contents of your system's ``PATH`` (:guilabel:`Show sys.path contents`).
+The options ("hamburger") menu on the top right of the pane allows you to inspect your current environment variables (:guilabel:`Show environment variables`), and the contents of your system's ``PATH`` (:guilabel:`Show sys.path contents`).
 In addition, you can have each console display how long it has been running with :guilabel:`Show elapsed time`.

 .. image:: /images/console/console-options-menu.png
    :alt: Spyder IPython Console with options menu

-You can also change the name of the current :guilabel:`IPython console` tab with the :guilabel:`Rename tab` option, or by simply double-clicking it.
+You can change the name of the current :guilabel:`IPython console` tab with the :guilabel:`Rename tab` option, or by simply double-clicking it.

 .. image:: /images/console/console-rename.gif
    :alt: Spyder IPython Console showing renaming console